 HIS 260 Cr.3

 This course is an introductory course designed for students who would like to understand better the history and cultures of the Middle East but who have had little exposure to the region or even to the study of history.
 It covers the political, social, cultural, and economic Middle East from the rise of Islam to the present.
 We will select several major themes: the message of Islam, the development of Islamic civilization, Ottoman and Iranian cultures, responses to European imperialism, and nationalist and religious movements.
 Credits generated in this course apply as electives in the major or minor.
 Offered Annually.

 Survey of Modern African History

 This survey course is designed to introduce students to modern African history, from roughly 1800 through the 1970s.
 It gives a broad overview of African societies as they changed in the face of profound transformations like the trans-Atlantic slave trade, colonialism, independence, and globalization.
-Offered Fall.
+Offered Annually.

 ARC/HIS 295 Cr.3

 Pyramids, Temples and Towns!
 The Archaeology of Ancient Egypt

 This course is a survey of the archaeology of Ancient Egyptian civilization from an anthropological perspective and examines the Neolithic through Roman periods, ca. 5000 BC - AD 285.
 In this course, we will investigate the rise and development of Egyptian culture by examining selected archaeological sites and the material remains left behind by the ancient Egyptians.
 Using these materials, we will address specific topics of Ancient Egyptian civilization including the formation of the centralized state, sacred vs secular space, royal and private mortuary practices, urbanism, religion, roles of women in society, everyday life, history of Egyptian archaeology, recent discoveries, and future directions in the archaeology of Egypt.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Every Third Semester.